sandrzejewskipl/spotify-scheduler/README.md

 ## Running on Windows
+<b>Set up Spotify App:</b>

+- Go to https://developer.spotify.com/dashboard and create a new app.<br>
+- Set the Redirect URI to: `http://localhost:8080`.<br>
+- Select Web API and Web Playback SDK.<br>

-Download an `.exe` file from the latest release <a href="https://github.com/sandrzejewskipl/spotify-scheduler/releases">here</a>.
+Download an `.exe` file from the latest release <a href="https://github.com/sandrzejewskipl/spotify-scheduler/releases">here</a> and launch it.
 A `spotify-scheduler_data` folder will be automatically created.
 This folder contains configuration files and needs to remain in the same directory as your .exe.

 On the first run, you will be asked for CLIENT_ID and CLIENT_SECRET from Spotify in a console.
 Then OAuth popup should open.
 You <b>need</b> to keep the console running; otherwise, closing it will cause the program to stop.